Cockatoo Cichlids: A Comprehensive Care Guide for Aquarists

 Diet

-A staple part of their diet can be high-quality pellets or flakes specifically formulated for cichlids.
-Look for products that provide balanced nutrition and are suitable for small-sized cichlids.
+• Staple Foods: High-quality pellets or flakes specifically formulated for cichlids should be a staple in their diet.
+Look for products that offer balanced nutrition tailored for small-sized cichlids.

 Tank mates